 We booked through Trip Advisor because I could not find the specific tour we were trying to do anywhere else.
 Don’t do this, go to their website directly to book.
 If you ask, the owner might give you 10% what other sites list if you call direct.
 Ask for Ryan – you will not be disappointed.

-In addition to seeing The Dome Houses of Cape Romano, we also got up close and personal with a family of dolphins!
-An added and much enjoyed bonus.
+In addition to seeing The Cape Romano Dome House, we also got up close and personal with a family of dolphins!
+An added and much enjoyed the bonus.

 See more photos and keep up with the status of the dome homes on The Dome Houses of Cape Romano Facebook Page.